US-281 Bridge over the Colorado River. Marble Falls, Texas

 The Georgia Engineer February/March 2014

-The new bridges are twin segmental bridges with a main span of 410-ft.
-The bridges are each 3-span variable depth cast-in-place segmental structures.
-The spans of the bridge are 274’-0”, 410’-0”, and 274’-0”, with a bridge deck width of 47’.
-The structure is being built utilizing the balanced cantilever construction method with end spans constructed on falsework.
-The box depth varies from 23’-0” at the interior piers, to 9’-6” at the end spans, and a variable superelevation up to 5.5%.
+The new twin US281 bridges carry two lanes each in opposite directions to replace a functionally obsolete steel truss bridge built in 1936.
+The 958’ long bridge is a 3-span (274’-410’-274’), variable depth, cast-in-place segmental superstructure with a 47’-wide deck with 6’ wide sidewalks and a fully lighted substructure.
+The bridges were built utilizing the balanced cantilever construction method with end spans constructed on falsework.
+The box depth varied from 23’-0” at the interior piers, to 9’-6” at the end spans, and a variable superelevation up to 5.5%.